2.7. Vectors and Matrices in MATLAB

 end

 MATLAB has several functions that will create matrices and vectors.
-The zeros and ones functions are commonly used.
-More information can be found in the MATLAB documentation.
+The zeros and ones functions create vectors or matrices with either all zero or all one values.

 >> A = zeros(1,5)